Material efficiency

-Material efficiency is a description or metric (Mp) (the ratio of material used to the supplied material) which refers to decreasing the amount of a particular material needed to produce a specific product.
+Material efficiency is a description or metric ((Mp) (the ratio of material used to the supplied material)) which refers to decreasing the amount of a particular material needed to produce a specific product.
 Making a usable item out of thinner stock than a prior version increases the material efficiency of the manufacturing process.
-Material efficiency goes hand in hand with Green building and Energy conservation, as well as other ways of incorporating Renewable resources in the building process from start to finish.
+Material efficiency is associated with Green building and Energy conservation, as well as other ways of incorporating Renewable resources in the building process from start to finish.

-The motivations for material efficiency include reducing energy demand, reducing Greenhouse gas emissions, and other environmental impacts such as land use, water scarcity, air pollution, water pollution, and waste management.
-With a growing population and increasing wealth, demand for material extraction and processing will likely to double in the next 40 years.
-The environmental impacts of the required processing will become critical in the transition to a sustainable future.
+The impacts can include material efficiency include reducing energy demand, reducing Greenhouse gas emissions, and other environmental impacts such as land use, water scarcity, air pollution, water pollution, and waste management.
+A growing population with increasing wealth can increase demand for material extraction, and therefore processing may double in the next 40 years.

-Material efficiency aims to reduce the impacts associated with material consumption.
-Some technical strategies include increasing the life of existing products, using them more in entirety, re-using components to avoid waste, or reducing the amount of material through a lightweight product design.
-For example, making a usable item out of thinner stock than a prior version increases the material efficiency of the manufacturing process.
-Increasing material efficiency is a crucial opportunity to achieve the 1.5 °C goal by the Paris agreement.
+Increasing Material efficiency can reduce the impacts of material consumption.
+Some forms of Material Efficiency include increasing the life of existing products, using them more in entirety, re-using components to avoid waste, or reducing the amount of material through a lightweight product design.